 How car reliability is measured

-Two places where consumers can look to check the Honda Accord’s reliability in terms of performance and maintenance issues are Consumer Reports and Car Complaints.
-Consumer Reports collects survey responses from members, which give information on problems owners have dealt with across 17 categories over the past 12 months.
+Two places where consumers can look to check the Honda Accord’s reliability in terms of performance and maintenance issues are Car Complaints and Vehicle History.
+Vehicle History is a great resource for information on and ratings on older models.
 Car Complaints lets owners submit complaints, and the site displays the information in graphic formats.
 It also hands out its “Seal of Awesome” for older vehicles with reliable reputations.